2609 Queensway Prince George, B.C. V2L 1N3 Tel: (250) 563-1236 Member Login

 By Region:

-Hazelton/Highway 37: This is a new major area added to the statistics.
-These statistics used to be a part of the Smithers and Area statistics.5 properties worth $888,000 have changed hands in 2023; compared to 5 properties worth $1.1 million in 2022.
-As of March 31st, there were 28 properties of all types available through the MLS® in the Hazelton/Highway 37 area.
+Hazelton/Highway 37: 20 properties worth $6.8 million have changed hands so far this year in the Hazelton/Highway 37 area, compared to 34 properties worth $11.1 million in 2022.
+At the end of September, there were 30 properties of all types available through the MLS® in the Hazelton/Highway 37 area.

-City of Prince George: 188 (325) properties of all types, worth $81.9 million ($153.6 million), have changed hands in the first 3 months of 2023 in the City of Prince George.
-In the western part of the City, the median price of the 29 single-family homes that have sold on MLS® was $ $425,000 ($443,000).
-In the area east of the by-pass, the 27 single-family homes that sold had a median value of $ $370,000 ($419,900).
-In the northern part of the city, commonly referred to as “the Hart”, 20 single-family homes sold with a median price of $465,000 ($502,000).
-In the southwestern section of the city, 31 homes have sold since January with a median price of $590,000 ($628,000).
-At the end of March there were 639 (198) properties of all types available on the MLS® within the city limits.
+Prince George: In the City of Prince George, to the end of September 924 properties worth $432 million changed hands, compared with 1158 properties worth $536.5 million to September 30, 2022.
+In the western part of the City the median price of the 158 homes sold this year, was $449,700.
+In the area east of the By-pass, the 117 single-family homes that sold had a median price of $375,000.
+In the northern part of the City, the 115 single-family homes sold had a median price of $510,000.
+In the southwest section of the city, the median price of the 170 single-family homes sold was $591,000.
+At the end of September, there were 708 properties of all types available for purchase through MLS® in the City of Prince George.

 REALTOR® and MLS® trademarks owned or controlled by The Canadian Real Estate Association.
 Used under license.